bradchristie/taminations-flutter/assets/c1/switch_to_an_interlocked_diamond.md

 # Switch to an Interlocked Diamond

-From Parallel Waves or Lines: Centers [Run](../b2/run.md), while the ends do their part of [Interlocked Diamond Circulate](interlocked_diamond_circulate.md).
+From Parallel Waves or Lines: Centers [Run](../b2/run.md), while the Ends do their part of [Interlocked Diamond Circulate](interlocked_diamond_circulate.md).

 >